vitusventure/5thSRD/docs/index.md

 This is a website containing all of the rules provided by Wizards of the Coast in the SRD5.0, released under the OGL1.0a.

-If you notice any errors, please create a pull request with the correction in the GitHub repo (upper right).
+If you notice any errors, please create a pull request with the correction in the GitHub repo (see footer).

 This is still a work in progress, so not all rules may be present!